Easter Ham Pie (Pizzagaina)

 Separate your dough into two parts; one smaller ball for the top crust.
 Wrap the smaller ball in saran wrap and set aside.
 Clean off the older flour from mixing the dough and re-flour the table generously!
 With floured rolling pin, roll dough out to match the size dish you are baking in.
 After I have the dough rolled out, I roll the dough up on my rolling pin and lay inside my “greased” baking dish.
 (Always grease your dishes before rolling)

-Add “ham pie” mixture into crust – your almost done.
+Add “ham pie” mixture into crust – you’re almost done.
 Roll out a top crust, rolling it the same way as you did for the bottom.
-Once the top crust is on, I pinch off some of the crust all around, just leaving about two inches hanging over edge of dish.
+Once the top crust is on, I pinch off some of the crust all around, just leaving about two inches hanging over the edge of dish.
 I then fold those two crusts together and tuck under – afterward I pinch them together like any other crust you make.
 There is no right or wrong – it’s your decision!

 Ready for the oven!

 Preheat Oven 400 – bake 10 minutes then lower to 325 for about 1 hour or more.
-You will know when it’s done, the top will be lightly brown and usually it will pull away at the side of pan.
+You will know when it’s done, the top will be lightly brown and usually, it will pull away at the side of the pan.
 It helps to use your stove timer – if you can remember!

 In our house – the last few slices are always fought over!

 Click to read more Family Recipes and Memories

 © 2017, copyright Jeanne Bryan Insalaco; all rights reserved